coucounco/laravel-acl/README.md

 Optionally, you can enable direct acl on `User`

-To enable this feature, you have to edit `model.user.enableAcl` it in the `config/acl.php` file and in the migration file and do the following instructions.
+To enable this feature, you have to edit `model.user.enableAcl` it in the `config/acl.php` file and do the following instructions.

 If you don't want direct acl on user, you can jump to the next chapter.